With proper planning, you can assist users in retrieving accidentally deleted items and items that became unavailable because of database damage.

 On thetab, specify a unique name for the new restore area.
 If desired, provide a lengthier description to further identify the restore area.

-(Conditional) For a restore area on Linux, also specify the full path to the existing or new directory in thefield, so that the Linux POA can locate the restore area.
+(Conditional) For a restore area on Linux, specify the full path to the folder that you created in Step 1 in the field in Linux path format, so that the Linux POA can locate the restore area.

 Click, select the post office, or one or more individual users in the post office, that need access to the new restore area, then click to add them to the membership list.